MrAhile/K8s-CKA/7-Security/quota.md

 <details>
   <summary markdown="span">Solution</summary>

-1. Create a namespace named *dev*
+1. Create a Namespace named *dev*

 ```
 k create ns dev
 ```

-2. Create a resource quota named *limit-pod-number* limiting the number of pods to 5 in that namespace
+2. Create a ResourceQuota named *limit-pod-number* limiting the number of Pods to 5 in that Namespace

 ```
 k -n dev create quota limit-pod-number --hard=pods=5
 ```

-3. Create a deployment named *ghost* with 10 replicas based on ghost:4 in the namespace *dev*
+3. Create a Deployment named *ghost* with 10 replicas based on ghost:4 in the Namespace *dev*

 ```
 k -n dev create deploy ghost --image=ghost:4 --replicas=10